Love! Just a simple little word. And a word that is used so easily in our society; and for so many purposes. I love . . .

 Verse 22 says that obedience to the truth produces personal purification, which in turn leads to sincere, or brotherly, love for other believers.
 This sequence starts with the truth.
-But what is truth we might ask, along with Pilate?
-Conveniently enough Jesus answers this question with “I am the truth“.
+But what is truth, we might ask, along with Pilate?
+Conveniently enough, Jesus answers this question with “I am the truth“.
 Jesus is the ultimate reality, and in rejecting him, one ultimately rejects reality and lives instead in a world that is just a shadow of reality.

 Am I living in obedience to the truth, recognizing Jesus as Lord, and aligning my life with his?
-If so, then those things, attitudes and actions that are out of alignment with him will not have a place in my life.
+If so, then those things, attitudes, and actions that are out of alignment with him will not have a place in my life.
 I will have been purified, cleansed of impurities that keep me from being what he wants.
 Being pure is not being ‘holier than thou’ or ‘goody two shoes’.
 Being pure is being aligned with the truth; with Jesus: it is what we should be rather than some exceptional state.

 It is when I have been purified that I am actually able to have a brotherly love for the other believers around me; we are family.
 Those things/attitudes/actions that conflict with love have been eliminated.
 I am free to love others.
 I don’t have to worry about the cost; because everything I have is His.
-I don’t have to fear opening my life to others, because my life is His.
+And I don’t have to fear opening my life to others, because my life is His.

 Love Leads to Love

-It might seem that once I have brotherly love for my fellow believers, my siblings in Christ, that I would have arrived.
-But to Peter that was only a beginning place.
+It might seem that once I have brotherly love for my fellow believers, my siblings in Christ, I would have arrived.
+But to Peter, that was only a beginning place.
 You have a sincere love for each other, so now love each other deeply, from the heart.
 We are called to move from a sincere, or brotherly, love, to a deep love.